Devourer Demon Hunter DPS Easy Mode — Midnight (12.0.1)

 • Maximize Void Metamorphosis

 While transformed, Fury drains rapidly.
-The goal is to cast as many Collapsing Star Icon Collapsing Stars as possible.
+Your goal in this form differs based on Hero Talent selected.
+For Annihilator, your goal is to cast as many Collapsing Star Icon Collapsing Stars as possible.
+For Void-Scarred, your goal is to proc your Voidsurge Icon Voidsurge, and then attempt to cast a second Voidblade Icon Voidblade.
 To help with this, Void Ray Icon Void Ray, Collapsing Star Icon Collapsing Star and Voidblade Icon Voidblade (with talents) briefly pause the drain to catch back up.

 Devourer is built around balancing two different playstyles.
 While outside Void Metamorphosis Icon Void Metamorphosis you cycle Fury to cast Void Ray Icon Void Ray, generating Souls to build to your transformation.
 While inside Demon Form, you want to carefully balance Fury to sustain your form, while casting as many Collapsing Star Icon Collapsing Stars as possible before time runs out.
 You'll eventually build an intuition on the flow, and know when you're about to drop out before your next Collapsing Star Icon Collapsing Star, allowing you to build up some reserve Souls.
 Once you get used to the push-and-pull of resources, it rewards you with a satisfying build up, leading into a big payoff, with a surprising amount of depth.